 Do nurses wear white coats?

-Many of the nurses today do wear scrubs, however, there are exceptions where nurses will get to wear white coats.
+Many nurses today do wear scrubs, however, there are exceptions where nurses will get to wear white coats.

 Nurse practitioners absolutely do wear white coats because they are dealing with more immediate problems.